novastorm/udacity-conference-central/README.md

 GET conference/{websafeConferenceKey}/session/type/{typeOfSession} | getConferenceSessionsByType | Given a conference, return all sessions of a specified type (eg lecture, keynote, workshop)
 GET session/speakers?name=</br> GET session/speakers?websafeSpeakerKey= | getSessionsBySpeaker | Given a speaker, return all sessions given by this particular speaker, across all conference
-POST conference/{websafeConferenceKey}/session | createSession | open only to the organizer of the conference
+POST conference/{websafeConferenceKey}/session | createSession | open only to the organizer of the conference POST conference/session/{websafeSessionKey}/wishlist | addSessionToWishlist | adds the session to the user's list of sessions they are interested in attending
+GET conference/session/wishlist | getSessionsInWishlist | query for all the sessions in a conference that the user is interested in

+### Objects

 ##### Session Object

-Sessions and ideally be implemented as a child of a conference.
-A Session also contains a list of
+Implemented as a child of a conference.

+Session.speakers is a list of SpeakerLink items containing  commonly queried data with the Session object in addition to a reference to the Speaker

 Property      | Type
 ------------- | ----------------------------------